datacarpentry/r-raster-vector-geospatial/_posts/2015-12-11-Rast04-Multi-Band-Raster.md

     ## [1] 255

-In this raster image, we see values between 0 and 255 are used.
+In this raster image, we see values between 0 and 255.
 These values represent degrees of brightness associated with the band color being viewed.
 In the case of a RGB image (red, green and blue), band 1 is the red band.
 Thus when you plot that band, larger numbers (towards 255) represent pixels with more red in them.
 Smaller numbers (towards 0) represent pixels with less red in them.
 To plot an RGB image, we mix red + green + blue values into one single color.